avimittal30/HumanEmotionDetection/README.md

 ### Example: How finetuning improved the model performance

-Before finetuning, this image was incorrecly labeled as Sad
+Before finetuning, this image was incorrectly labeled as Sad

 ![Incorrect labeling with transfer learning](TransferLearning.png)